ken-self/indiwebmanager/README.md

 URL | Method | Return | Format
 --- | --- | --- | ---
-/api/system/reboot| POST | Reboot the system on which the INDI server is running.
+/api/system/reboot| POST | schedules reboot in one minute of the system on which the INDI server is running.

 The driver and indi server are closed.
+May require a sudo password

 **Example:** http://localhost:8624/api/system/reboot
 **Reply:** None